Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 03.25.15 UTC
+- WIB: Jumat, 7 Februari 2025 04.22.37 UTC
-- WITA: Jumat, 7 Februari 2025 04.25.15 UTC
+- WITA: Jumat, 7 Februari 2025 05.22.37 UTC
-- WIT: Jumat, 7 Februari 2025 05.25.15 UTC
+- WIT: Jumat, 7 Februari 2025 06.22.37 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: success
+Kategori: friendship